-A study plan for English of any kind is very subjective as a student’s writing style and thought process’ are as unique as the fingerprint that adorns their hand however, there are some common approaches to English which both my friends and I applied to improve our grades significantly.
+A study plan for English of any kind is very subjective as a student’s writing style and thought process’ is as unique as the fingerprint that adorns their hand, however, there are some common approaches to English which both my friends and I applied to improve our grades significantly.

 Firstly, think just outside the box:

 There is a very ‘cookie cutter’ approach to writing essays, comparative studies, communications studies, etc. however fine-tuning your method to bring a fresh and new perspective to an otherwise commonplace piece of assessment is a sure-fire way of standing out and usually, achieving a higher grade.
 That being said, I certainly don’t encourage that you stray from the assessment criteria and requirements rather, provide a new and innovative perspective.
 This is why I emphasise the ‘just’ outside the box.

 Here are two examples of how I thought beyond the confines of our criteria in year 12 English Communications:

 Our communication study required a written and oral component, with students commonly opting for a familiar written essay and class presentation to outline the literary techniques used in the said essay.
 I took a different approach, filming a ‘Ted Talks” style persuasive presentation and wrote a commentary on the literary techniques I used and how I applied them.
 This not only made me stand out from the rest of the class and to moderators, but enabled more control of the content I was creating as I did not have to present in front of my classmates, nor did I encounter the word limit confines that my fellow essay writers experienced.